Mukteshwar

 Mukteshwar is a village and tourist destination in the Nainital district of Uttarakhand, India.
 It sits high in the Kumaon Hills at an altitude of 2171 meters (7500 feet), 51 km from Nainital, 72 km from Haldwani, and 343 km from Delhi.

 Places of interest

 Mukteshwar Shiva temple

 Mukteshwar gets its name from a 350-year-old temple of Shiva, known as Mukteshwar Dham, situated atop the highest point in the town, on the veterinary institute's campus.
 Close to it lie the overhanging cliffs, locally known as Chauli-ki-Jali, used for rock climbing and rappelling, with an excellent view of the valleys below.
 Mukteshwar is famous for its breezy waterfalls such as The Bhalu Ghaad, Tarikhet waterfalls, Rudradhari waterfall and Dhokaney waterfall.
 The sunrise point is at the government-run PWD guest house.
 Another tourist attraction is the small Satoli Village, situated just 21 km from Mukteshwar.
 One can also visit the Indian Veterinary Research Institute (IVRI).
-Mukteshwar is the abode of a saint — Shri Mukteshwar Maharaj ji — who lived at the Top Cottage Temple where his samadhi is.
-One of his disciples, Swami Sanshudhanand Ji, now stays there.